R E S O U R C E S

 Please be in touch with any questions at all!

 There are many local and online printing services that offer a wide range of options for printing your photographs.
 Many services offer a variety of printing methods and surfaces, from beautiful paper finishes to canvas wraps and gallery blocks.

 Your files from my shop are pre-sized to standard print sizes for your convenience.
 Each is labelled with the sizing at the end of the file name.
 Please be sure to select the correct file for the print size you wish to order when uploading your files to the printing service.

 If the printing service you select offers the option for 'color correction', decline this option for the best results, as the files are already color corrected.

 Photographic (c-print) printing is the customary process for printing photographs.

 While there are several photographic papers available through various printing services, I recommend selecting a luster (sometimes called 'e-surface') finish paper for photographic printing.
 This finish complements all of the photographs in my collection.

 I have conducted extensive research and testing of online printing services, having tested nearly a dozen professional printers for quality, ease of use, and price point.
 For photographic printing, I recommend ordering from MPix.com.

 FINE ART GICLEE PRINTS

 In addition to traditional photographic printing, prints may also be ordered using the fine art printing process called giclee printing.
-Fine art giclee prints are typically longer-lasting, and use richer, more vivid inks than photographic printing.
-Giclee Printing also offers a wider variety of paper types, including museum-quality cotton papers.
+Giclee Printing offers a wide variety of paper types, including museum-quality cotton papers.
 For fine art giclee printing, I recommend ordering from Giclee Today.